nndeploy/nndeploy/CONTRIBUTING.md

 4. Test your changes to verify they work correctly
 5. Document your changes and provide clear commit messages
 6. Push your changes to your fork
-7. Create a pull request to the `new-branch` branch of this repository
+7. Create a pull request to the `main` branch of this repository

 We will review your pull request, communicate with you, and work together to merge it into the main repository.